projg2/votrify/README.rst

 the script will find them itself.
 Otherwise, you should specify a path to them via ``-s``.

-When you have all the files needed, use ``make-confirmation.py`` to verify your vote and produce OpenPGP-signed confirmation.
+When you have all the files needed, use ``votrify-make-confirmation`` to verify your vote and produce OpenPGP-signed confirmation.
 You need to pass the ballot file as ``-b``, master ballot as ``-m``, your confirmation id as ``-c`` and your vote as ``-v``.
 By default, the confirmation is output to stdout::

-    $ ./make-confirmation.py -b ballot-council-201806 \
+    $ votrify-make-confirmation -b ballot-council-201806 \
       -m master-council-201806 -c 1234 \
       -v .ballot-council-201806-submitted
     -----BEGIN PGP SIGNED MESSAGE-----